reddyhasinichalamkota/SCT_ML_2/README.md

 - Seaborn
 - Scikit-learn

-## 📂 Dataset Features
+## Dataset Information
-The dataset contains the following customer details:
+The dataset includes customer information such as:

 - Customer ID
 - Gender